devops329/devops/instruction/awsEcr/awsEcr.md

       ```
       This should return `Login Succeeded` if the AWS CLI has rights to interact with ECR and generate temporary tokens.
    2. **Build the Docker image**: This is the command to build your image.
 You have already done this and so you can skip this step.
-   3. **Create ECR repository image**: This creates a new repository of the local version of your image to the name expected for uploading to ECR.
+   3. **Create ECR repository image**: This creates a new repository of the local version of your image with the name expected for uploading to ECR.
       ```sh
       docker tag jwt-pizza-service:latest 1234567890.dkr.ecr.us-east-1.amazonaws.com/jwt-pizza-service:latest
       ```
-   4. **Copy to ECR**: This does the actual copy up to ECR
+   4. **Copy to ECR**: This does the actual copy up to ECR.
       ```sh
       docker push 1234567890.dkr.ecr.us-east-1.amazonaws.com/jwt-pizza-service:latest
       ```